-While the 2020-21 school year continued with most Solano County students in distance learning, the Safe Routes to School program was able to support schools with new resources and through the Pilot Safe Routes to School Micro Grant Program.
+The 2021-22 school year was the kick off to in person learning.
+While there were some challenges, the Safe Routes to School program was able to support schools with new resources and programs.

 Previous SR2S Annual Reports